 Bands of America Regional Championships are complete championships and educational events in their own right, not qualifying events for the Grand Nationals.
 Thirty bands typically perform in preliminary competition (up to 35 bands may be accepted into select Regionals), with ten bands advancing to the evening Finals.
 Events that do not have 18 bands enrolled by May 13 are subject to cancellation by Bands of America.

 How are the bands "classified?"

+Per our commitment to re-evaluate the classification system, classification numbers are re-evaluated every three years and have been updated for 2018.
 Bands are classified by school enrollment, grades 10-12 only.
-Under our four-class system, Class A is 600 students and less, Class AA is 601-1220, Class AAA 1221-1750, and Class AAAA is 1751 and above.
-The new classification system was adopted by BOA in 2009 following a presentation of research on the enrollment of past participation at BOA to the Music for All Programmatic Advisory Committee, and it is intended to provide better enrollment balance at events.
-The system will be re-evaluated every three years.
-For purposes of determining enrollment, your principal must certify enrollment and consider all those students in the grades 10-12 population as reported on fall state FTE reports.
+Under our four-class system, Class A is up to 600 students, Class AA is 601-1250, Class AAA is 1251-1750, and Class AAAA is 1751 and above.
+For purposes of determining enrollment, your principal must certify enrollment and consider all those students in the grades 10-12 population as reported on fall State and/or FTE funding reports.